Bartholomew I of Constantinople: Academic

 He received an honorary doctorate from the Hankuk University of Foreign Studies in South Korea on 23 June 2005.

 In October 2009, he received an honorary doctorate from Fordham University in the United States.

 He received an honorary PhD. from The Hebrew University in Jerusalem on 6 December 2017.

 In December 2018, he received an honorary doctorate from the National University of Kyiv-Mohyla Academy in Ukraine.

 In October 2021, he received an honorary degree from the University of Notre Dame in the United States.

+On 6 October 2024, Patriarch Bartholomew received a Doctor of Divinity honoris causa from The University of Notre Dame Australia in recognition of his inspiring work to unify contemporary society.